mangrovedao/mangrove.js/packages/bot-updategas/README.md

 - `oracleURL`: URL for an external oracle - expects a JSON REST endpoint a la <https://gasstation-mainnet.matic.network/>. _This setting is only used if `constantOracleGasPrice` is not given._
 - `oracleURL_Key`: Name of key to lookup in JSON returned by JSON REST endpoint at `oracleURL`.
 - `runEveryXHours`: Schedule bot to run with an interval of this many hours.
+- `maxUpdateConstraint`:
+  If both `constant` and `percentage` is used, the minimum gas change of the 2 is used.
+  - `constant`: This sets the max change to the gas price as a constant number.
+  - `percentage`: This sets the max change to the gas price as a percentage of the current gas price.

 It is possible to override parts of the configuration with environment variables.
 This is controlled by [./config/custom-environment-variables.json](./config/custom-environment-variables.json).
 The structure of this file mirrors the configuration structure but with names of environment variables in the places where these can override a part of the configuration.